Zeetox12345/funnynamegenerators/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+# Funny Name Generators

+A collection of fun name generators for various purposes.

+## Deployment

+This project is deployed on Vercel with client-side routing enabled.